eProsima/Fast-DDS-docs/docs/fastddsgen/geninfo/geninfo.rst

 Introduction
 ============

-eProsima Fast DDS-Gen is a Java application that generates source code using the data types defined in an IDL file.
+eProsima Fast DDS-Gen is a Java application that generates *eProsima Fast DDS* source code using the data types defined in an IDL file.
-This generated source code can be used in your applications in order to publish and subscribe to a topic of your defined type.
+This generated source code can be used in any *Fast DDS* application in order to define the data type of a topic, which will later be used to publish or subscribe.

 To declare your structured data, you have to use IDL (Interface Definition Language) format.
 IDL is a specification language, made by OMG (Object Management Group), which describes an interface in a